 Benchmark Numbers

-As a result of experiences (for example, studying money, counting in intervals of 200, 250, 500, and 1000) and learning (for example, internalizing relationships such as 4 x 250 = 1000, 1000 - 2 x 500 = 0, 5 x 200 = 1000, numbers such as 200, 250, 500, or 1000 can become benchmark numbers.
+As a result of experiences (for example, studying money, counting in intervals of 200, 250, 500, and 1000) and learning about and internalizing number relationships (for example, knowing that 4 x 250 = 1000, 1000 = 2 x 500, 5 x 200 = 1000) can support the development of 200, 250, 500, and 1000 as benchmark numbers.
 Thus, 3200 can be understood as 2500 plus 700 or 2500 plus 500 plus 200, and the number 8000 can be quickly associated with 4 groups of 2000.

 Although the majority of students entering Grade 4 can read and write numbers to 1000 symbolically, they do not necessarily understand the quantity represented by these large numbers.
 By creating benchmarks and visualizing groupings, students will develop a better understanding of the concept of quantity represented by large numbers.

 Benchmark numbers are particularly useful for understanding large numbers, since it is usually impossible to recognize these quantities globally or to grasp them by counting.
 Students need to get a sense of them by comparing them with a benchmark number.
 For example, the school just received 10 000 sheets for photocopying.
 Should the custodian ask for help carrying them?
 In order for students to truly understand the situation and the quantity involved, they need to create a mental image of what 10 000 sheets might represent.
 Using a package of 500 sheets as a guide, students can imagine this quantity and apply the proportionality relationship to deduce that 2 packages contain 1000 sheets.
 Therefore, 10 000 sheets would be 10 times as many packages, or 20 packages of sheets.
 We can even recognize that 20 packages are equivalent to 2 boxes of paper.
 The mental representation of the space occupied by these 10 000 sheets then becomes possible.
-And the answer to the original question, whether the janitor should ask for help in carrying the sheets, can then be debated with full knowledge.
+The answer to the original question, whether the custodian should ask for help in carrying the sheets, can then be debated with full knowledge.

 Students need to learn to represent numbers in a variety of ways and to recognize them in their multiple representations.
 These skills help them make connections between a number, its representation, and the quantity it represents.
 It is therefore essential that students be exposed to different representations of numbers.
 It is also important that students be exposed to a variety of contexts that lead them to represent a number in each of the representations shown in the following diagram, as well as to move from one representation to another.

-Teachers need to be aware of the order in which they use these four modes of representation with students.
-Baroody and Coslick (1998, pp. 3-8 to 3-16) suggest that a new concept be presented in a real and meaningful context so that students can first create representations using words, followed by concrete and semi-concrete representations.
+Teachers need to be aware of the order in which they should introduce these four modes of representation with students.
+Baroody and Coslick (1998, pp. 3-8 to 3-16) suggest that a new concept be presented in a real and meaningful context so that students can first create representations using words, followed by concrete and visual representations.
 Only when students have developed some understanding of the concept can they move on to its symbolic representation.
 Students should be able to make connections between representations and move easily from one representation to another.

 Representations Using Words